 The third column in Table 5 reports the results obtained when the transition probability q{ll} is raised so as to lengthen the expected duration of the low default state from 5 to 6 years.
-This shift decreases the risk that banks raising capital in the low default state face higher capital requirements (and a reduction in the profitability of lending) during their second lending period.
-The change in q{ll} only affects the outcomes obtained over state sequences initiated in the low default state.
-Banks' equilibrium buffer in such state falls from 3.8% to 3.5%, which implies that expected credit rationing rises from 12.6% to 18.2% if the economy switches to the high default state (and from 0.9% to 1.2% if the economy remains in the low default state).
+This shift decreases the risk that banks raising capital in expansions face higher capital requirements during their second lending period.
+Banks' equilibrium buffer in the low default state falls from 3.8% to 3.5%, which implies that expected credit rationing rises from 12.6% to 18.2% if the economy switches to the high default state (and from 0.9% to 1.2% if the economy remains in the low default state).
 The probability of failure of first period banks in the low default state increases slightly (from 0.16% to 0.20%) but unconditionally banks' average solvency rises since the economy is less likely to visit the state in which the risk of bank failure is the highest.